-General ledger activity is updated frequently to ensure the accounting system, NVision, contains information that is accurate and current so it may be relied upon to make financial decisions.
-General ledger activities (i.e., journal entries and bank reconciliations) are segregated from cash disbursement, and payroll activities.
+General ledger activity is updated frequently to ensure the accounting system, nVision, contains information that is accurate and current so it may be relied upon to make financial decisions.
+General ledger activities (i.e., journal entries and bank reconciliations) are segregated from cash disbursement and payroll activities.

 General journal entries are entered by the Treasurer.
 All journal entries are printed and maintained in a binder with the related back-up information.
 The Assistant Superintendent for Administrative Services reviews and signs-off on all journal entries maintained in the binder on a monthly basis.
+If an accounting period is reopened, any additional journal entries are reviewed and approved by the Assistant Superintendent for Administrative Services.

 All bank statements are received by the Assistant Superintendent for Administrative Services, reviewed, then forwarded to the Treasurer for reconciliation and preparation of the Treasurer's report.
 The Treasurer generates reports of all cash receipts, disbursements, journal entries and trial balance reports.
-Using these reports the Treasurer prepares the bank reconciliation and treasurer's report.
-The Treasurer also agrees the bank reconciliation to the general ledger.
+Using these reports, the Treasurer prepares the bank reconciliation and treasurer's report.
+Some bank reconciliations are performed by the extracurricular activity fund managers at the schools for the appropriate extracurricular activity accounts and forwarded to the Treasurer.
+The Treasurer agrees the bank reconciliation to the general ledger.
 The Treasurer also prepares a summary report for the Board, which is signed by the Board and forwarded to the Board Clerk.
 Accounting periods are generally closed within 10 days of the end of the month.